-I recently posted about trying new things and saying yes to opportunities, so when I was asked if I would like to become a Panasonic Lumix 4k Photo Ambassador I immediately said yes!
 For those who are new to 4k photography, it involves creating short films and taking stills from the footage.
-With 4k film, you can extract 30 frames per second which I’m still struggling to get my head around!
+With 4k film, you can extract 30 frames per second.
+A feature I’m still struggling to get my head around!
 This epic technique enables you to capture movement and those fleeting moments we often miss.

-One of the things I’m passionate about is trying out new ways of capturing the world and I’m excited about doing a spot of filming, something I haven’t done since my art foundation course over 20 years ago.
-Having worked on ‘A Photo a Day’ during 2010, ’52 Weeks of Home’ in 2012 and ‘A Year of Moments‘ in 2015, I think it’s fair to say I like a creative project and so I hope you will enjoy seeing something a little different in the coming months.
+One of the things I’m passionate about is trying out new ways of capturing the world.
+I’m therefore excited about doing a spot of filming, something I haven’t done since my art foundation course over 20 years ago!
+Having worked on ‘A Photo a Day’ during 2010, ’52 Weeks of Home’ in 2012 and ‘A Year of Moments‘ in 2015, I think it’s fair to say I like a creative project.
+So, I hope you will enjoy seeing something a little different in the coming months.
 If you have any suggestions of things I could film do let me know.
-Please note there will be no skydives or bungee jumps with the camera strapped to my head!
+Please note there won’t be any skydives or bungee jumps with the camera strapped to my head!

 A BIGGER SPLASH

-Once my Hollywood blockbuster was complete I watched the film and paused it at any of the interesting moments.
+Once my Hollywood blockbuster was complete I watched the film and paused at any of the interesting moments.
 This was all done on the camera and each image was saved directly to the memory card.
 Here are a few of the images, as you can see it is a clever bit of kit!
-I like how some of the shapes look like decorative ice sculptures.

 This post is in collaboration with Panasonic.